Edwin Ginn: Biography

 Ginn was born in Orland, Maine, on February 14, 1838, into a Universalist farming family who were descendants of early settlers of Maryland, Virginia, and Salem, Massachusetts.
 He attended Westbrook Seminary, a Universalist preparatory school.
 Forgoing the ministry, he enrolled instead at Tufts University in 1858.
 He graduated from Tufts with a Bachelor of Arts degree in 1862, receiving his Masters of Arts at the same time.

 After graduation, Ginn had a successful career selling schoolbooks.
-In 1868, he founded Ginn & Company and Athenæum Press, which became a leading American textbook publisher.
+In 1868, he founded Ginn & Company, which became a leading American textbook publisher.
 The company was later known as Ginn and Heath.

 Ginn married twice, fathering six children.
 In his late 50s, Ginn turned his focus to philanthropy: the American peace movement was his primary concern.

 Ginn died on January 21, 1914, at his home in Winchester, Massachusetts, after suffering from a paralytic stroke and pneumonia a month earlier.
 A library is named after him at Tufts's Fletcher School of Law and Diplomacy.